hsachinraj/Azurelabs/README.md

-## Deploy ASP.Net application to Azure App Service using VSTS
+## Deploy ASP.Net application to Azure App Service using Team Services

 This lab shows how you can deploy an **ASP.Net application to Azure App Service using an CI/CD pipeline in Visual Studio Team Services**.